-By design, supply chain solutions from MIQ Logistics go hand-in-hand with environmental sustainability initiatives.
+By design, supply chain solutions from MIQ go hand-in-hand with environmental sustainability initiatives.
 For example, shipment consolidation, distribution optimization, and electronic documentation all can reduce fuel consumption and waste.
 That means, in addition to better bottom-line results, your supply chain could very well leave a smaller footprint on the environment.

-MIQ Logistics promotes social responsibility, waste reduction and conservation across our daily operations.
+MIQ promotes social responsibility, waste reduction and conservation across our daily operations.
 In addition to traditional and inventive recycling efforts, we are on a continuing path to reduce energy consumption within our facilities.

 Services and the Environment

 - Global shipment management system cuts paper waste with online resources to coordinate shipment details in a paperless environment, manage and store documentation, receive electronic shipment status updates, and analyze shipment lifecycles.

 - Purchase order management tools streamline purchase order processes, increase coordination with vendors, provide online document management, and generate higher efficiencies.

 - Consolidation of small shipments maximize container/truck utilization.

 - Modal shifts which fit customer’s needs, such as converting airfreight to ocean freight or using rail for shipments over 750 miles, can reduce fuel consumption.

 - Identifying partner carriers that utilize energy-efficient equipment and processes.